-Achondroplasia is a form of short-limbed dwarfism.
-The word achondroplasia literally means "without cartilage formation."
+Achondroplasia is the most common form of short-limbed dwarfism.
+The word achondroplasia means "without cartilage formation."
 Cartilage is a tough but flexible tissue that makes up much of the skeleton during early development.
-However, in achondroplasia the problem is not in forming cartilage but in converting it to bone (a process called ossification), particularly in the long bones of the arms and legs.
+However, in people with achondroplasia the problem is not forming cartilage but converting it to bone (a process called ossification), particularly in the long bones of the arms and legs.
 Achondroplasia is similar to another skeletal disorder called hypochondroplasia, but the features of achondroplasia tend to be more severe.

 Achondroplasia is the most common type of short-limbed dwarfism.
 The condition occurs in 1 in 15,000 to 40,000 newborns.

-Mutations in the FGFR3 gene cause achondroplasia.
+Variants (also called mutations) in the FGFR3 gene cause achondroplasia.
 The FGFR3 gene provides instructions for making a protein that is involved in the development and maintenance of bone and brain tissue.
-Two specific mutations in the FGFR3 gene are responsible for almost all cases of achondroplasia.
-Researchers believe that these mutations cause the FGFR3 protein to be overly active, which interferes with skeletal development and leads to the disturbances in bone growth seen with this disorder.
+Two specific variants in the FGFR3 gene are responsible for almost all cases of achondroplasia.
+These variants cause the FGFR3 protein to be overly active, which interferes with skeletal development and leads to the disturbances in bone growth seen with this disorder.

 Other Names for This Condition